 Grey squirrels were introduced to the UK from North America by the Victorians in the 1800s.
-Unlike red squirrels, greys are able to digest acorns.
+Unlike red squirrels, greys are able to digest green acorns.
 They also have a superior memory, allowing them to recover their own caches – and steal those of the red squirrels.
-‘Squirrel pox’ virus, carried by grey squirrels, has also contributed the die out of reds.
+‘Squirrel pox’ virus, carried by grey squirrels, has also contributed the die-back of reds.

 The ever-popular red squirrel has been in decline since the early 20th century and has dwindled to an estimated population of only 140,000.
 This compares to the 2.5 million strong North American grey squirrel pushing it out of most areas since its introduction to the UK.
 Now the reds are only commonly found in the far north of England and Scotland.